 M.A. in philosophy

-Provides students with a strong foundation in core areas of philosophical scholarship, as well as topics within contemporary philosophy driven by our faculty's on-going research.
-In addition to taught courses, includes a graduate-only seminar that allows students to engage with each other in a warm and supportive environment to hone their philosophical skills.
+Provides students with a strong foundation in core areas of philosophical scholarship and topics within contemporary philosophy driven by our faculty's on-going research.
+Includes a graduate-only seminar that allows students to engage with each other in a supportive environment to hone their philosophical skills.

 M.A. in philosophy with ethics, law and politics specialization

-Designed for students who wish to deepen their understanding of ethics, law and politics as a complement to their educational background.
-Students who choose to obtain this certificate will be better prepared for graduate school in law, medicine, political science and many disciplines.
+Designed for students who wish to deepen their understanding of ethics, law and politics as a complement to their preexisting educational background.
+Students who choose to obtain this certificate will be better prepared for graduate school, law, medicine, political science and other disciplines.
 The graduate certificate is also beneficial for those seeking personal enrichment.

 Research and scholarships